 The ogre was as tall as a palm tree and gruesome, but when the Bodhisatta saw him, he did not run.
 He fired fifty poison arrows at the ogre, though they got caught in his thick fur and none pierced the skin.
 The ogre charged the Bodhisatta, who hurled his sword, but it could not penetrate the fur.
 Then he smashed the ogre with his club, which also got stuck in the ogre’s shaggy coat.
 Full of bluster, the Bodhisatta shouted at the ogre that he would crush him into dust and threw a punch with his right hand.
 But, like the weapons, it became snarled in the fur, and as he continued to fight, so did his left hand, right foot, left foot, and head.

 The ogre was impressed by the Bodhisatta’s absurd bravery and realized that he was no ordinary man, so he set him free.
 But before he left, the Bodhisatta explained that the ogre lived his miserable, murderous existence because of sins from bygone days.
 The ogre could end the cycle by living a good life from then on, and he vowed to do so.
 The Bodhisatta returned home and in due time became king, serving with virtue and generosity.

 When a backsliding disciple stopped making an effort, the Buddha told him this story as a reminder that perseverance pays rewards.

-The ogre was an earlier birth of Angulimala, a dreaded bandit who cut off a finger of each person he murdered and wore it around his neck, and later became a disciple of the Buddha.
+The ogre was an earlier birth of Angulimala, a dreaded bandit who cut off a finger of each person he murdered and wore them around his neck, and who later became an enlightened disciple of the Buddha.